 Child and Adolescent Burn and Trauma Surgery Externship

 Advanced clinical psychology doctoral students are encouraged to apply to work with the Trauma and Burn Surgery team’s psychology service.
-This team is multidisciplinary and includes physicians, nurse practitioners, physical therapists, occupational therapists, social workers, dietitians, Child Life specialists and psychologists.
+This team is multidisciplinary and includes physicians, nurse practitioners, physical therapists, occupational therapists, social workers, dietitians, Child Life specialists, postdoctoral fellows and psychologists.
 Team members work with individual families to assist with medical and behavioral management of the injury and recovery.

 This externship offers clinical and research experiences, as well as the opportunity to contribute to program development.
 Potential experiences are as follows: